OULibraries/galileo-architecture/docs/item-import.md

 1. Import success or not.
 2. Import completion date and time.
 3. If the import fails:
-  * Reasons of failing;
+  * Reasons for failure;
-  * List of the files already imported, each of which should be identified by its file name and the UUID, if applicable, used in the bag, together withe the generated Islandora ID.
+  * List of the files already imported, each of which should be identified by its file name and the UUID, if applicable, used in the bag, together with the generated Islandora ID.
-  * In addition, indication if the imported files have been cleaned up (deleted from the Islandora box).
+  * In addition, an indication whether the imported files have been cleaned up (deleted from the Islandora box).
 4. If the import succeeds:
   * New Islandora object information.
-  * List of the imported files, accompanied by the informaiton of original file name, UUID (if applicable), and the generated Islandora ID.
+  * List of the imported files, accompanied by the information of original file name, UUID (if applicable), and the generated Islandora ID.
   * Results of running the checksum verificaiton.

 ### Sample Report